flutter/packages/packages/go_router_builder/README.md

 GoRoute(
   path: ':familyId',
   builder: (BuildContext context, GoRouterState state) {
-    // require the familyId to be present and be an integer final int familyId = int.parse(state.pathParameters['familyId']!);
+    // Require the familyId to be present and be an integer. final int familyId = int.parse(state.pathParameters['familyId']!);
     return FamilyScreen(familyId);
   },